sungjuGit/CFD-in-Julia-12-Steps-to-the-Navier-Stokes-Equations/README.md

 ## Speeding it up!

-To do list include speeding up the loops using @simd and @inbounds macros and setting variable types...
+One big item on the to do list is speeding up the loops

-See ST_06_Array_Operations for my first attempt at implementing these.
+See ST_06_Array_Operations for my first attempt at speeding up the loops by implementing @simd and @inbounds macros and setting variable types...